drangara/MFIX-Exa/docs/source_docs/inputs/InputsLoadBalancing.rst

 |                      | if regrid_int = -1 then no regridding will occur                      |             |           |
 +----------------------+-----------------------------------------------------------------------+-------------+-----------+

-The following inputs must be preceded by "fabarray_mfiter" and determine how we create the logical tiles:
+The following inputs must be preceded by "fabarray_mfiter." and determine how we create the logical tiles:

 +----------------------+-----------------------------------------------------------------------+----------+-------------+
 |                      | Description                                                           | Type     | Default     |